Check my WWW page for up to date information, you are always welcome to send me e-mail.

 Three kinds of supplementary course material are available on the Internet:

-There will be two in-class midterms and a final exam.
-There will be a short quiz at the beginning of class.
-Each quiz will be worth a few points to encourage punctuality, attentiveness, and attendance in class.
-These points will be added to the point total for exams and cannot be made up.
-In addition, we anticipate that there will be several projects.
-The grade for the course will be based 60 percent on the exams, 40 percent on the projects.
+There will be one final exam (worth more than a midterm) In addition, we anticipate that there will be several projects.
+The grade for the course will be based 70 percent on the exams, 30 percent on the projects.